 She and her family moved here for their exterior cladding business.
 She has worked as a Legal Administrator for ten years and is enjoying assisting Sticks ‘n Stones and benefiting from working from home with her four boys.

-She loves exploring the Otago district on bike rides and walks with my whanau.
+She loves exploring the Otago district on bike rides and walks with her whanau.